 - Identity synchronization:

-Detect changes to personal data, such as phone numbers or department codes, on one system and automatically make matching changes on other systems for the same user.
+Detect changes to attributes, such as phone numbers or department codes on one system and automatically copy to others.

 - Authorization workflow:

-Validate all proposed changes, regardless of their origin and invite business stake-holders to approve them before they are applied to integrated systems and applications.
+Validate all proposed changes, regardless of their origin and invite business stake-holders to approve them before they are committed.

 Breaking processes down further, enterprise identity management systems may expose some subset of the following functions: